OlivierBldn/customnotes/README.md

 - `tantivy`: A full-text search engine library.
 - `dirs`: A library for finding various standard directories.
 - `notify-rust`: A library for displaying desktop notifications.
+- `ring`: A library for cryptography.
+- `base64`: A library for encoding and decoding base64 as bytes or utf8.

 ## Features Section